adhywiranata/react-code-split-component/README.md

 ## ESLint Issues ⚠️
 ESLint might shows warning when you're using ``import`` inside another react component if you use ``<LazyComponent />``.

+## EcmaScript Dynamic Import 🎵

+**not yet supported**

+Dynamic Import is currently in TC39 Proposal.
+When dynamic imports is officially supported, I'm sure to update this module to take advantage of the awesomeness of dynamic imports.

 ## SSR Support 🔬

 **Server Side Rendering currently not supported**